zalayo/Hierarchical-Linkage-Regression/README.md

 - Outputs:
     - 'linkages.txt' - matrix containing linkage features for regression.
 Saved to "./$HLR/input/"
 - Parameters:
-    - 'R' - internal parameter (which can be user adjusted) that sets number of bins used by the 2D histogram to generate feature matrix.
+    - 'R' - internal parameter (which can be user adjusted) that sets number of bins used by the 2D histogram to generate feature matrix

 (2) HLR_train.py: Train a regression model based on linkage hierarchies
 - Inputs:
     - 'linkages.txt' - Loaded from "./$HLR/input/"